surfnet-niels/REFEDs-specifications/personalized.md

 Identity Providers are not expected or required to alter their business processes or to provide any particular assurance level for their subjects, but rather are required to communicate what they do provide, or other applicable information as appropriate.

 ##### 5.1.1 SAML 2.0

+This definition is written in compliance with the Entity Category SAML Entity Metadata Attribute Types specification \[RFC8409\];

 When SAML 2.0 is used, the following SAML Attributes make up the required attribute set defined abstractly above.
 In all cases, the defined NameFormat is urn:oasis:names:tc:SAML:2.0:attrname-format:uri